zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.md

 TF-M uses [cmake](https://cmake.org/overview/) to provide an out-of-tree build environment.
 The instructions are below.

-*Note* In the cmake configuration step, to enable debug symbols, the following option should be added:
+*Note:* In the cmake configuration step, to enable debug symbols, the following option should be added:
 `-DCMAKE_BUILD_TYPE=Debug`

+*Note:* `-DCMAKE_BUILD_TYPE=Debug` only enables debug symbols for TF-M code.
+To enable debug symbols for the Mbed TLS library, add the following option to the CMake command:
+`-DMBEDTLS_DEBUG=ON`

 ### External dependency
 * CMSIS_5 is used to import RTX for the example non-secure app